IBM/loopback-in-five/README.md

 If you can't find this node in your file, you can add it.
 The goal is to make sure that you specify the version of Node.js you are using locally, so that Cloud Foundry will download the correct buildpack and version of Node.js on your deployed server.
 This will help you make sure that you don't run into any unexpected issues on your deployment.

-### 8. Push to Bluemix
+### 8. Push to IBM Cloud

-By now, you should have set up your Bluemix CLI on your machine.
+By now, you should have set up your IBM Cloud CLI on your machine.
 Before you log in for the first time, you'll need to set your API location, according to what you did with your account online by running `bx api` and setting it to one of the following URLs:

 - `https://api.ng.bluemix.net` **(US South)**
 - `https://api.eu-gb.bluemix.net` **(United Kingdom)**